 Our subsidiary occupies approximately 130 square meters of facilities located in Rosh Pinna industrial zone, Israel, under an agreement for shared office space and services that expires upon 90 days' notice by either our subsidiary or the landlord.
-Through December 31, 2021, we were paying a monthly rent of 12,500 NIS (approximately, \$4,000).
-On November 17, 2021, the agreement was amended to increase the monthly rental amount to 15,000 NIS per month (approximately \$4,688) starting from January
+Through December 31, 2022, we were paying a monthly rent of 15,000 NIS per month (approximately \$4,273).